 Therefore, under both State and Federal law a victim has a remedy that can include: back pay, benefits, reinstatement, attorney’s fees, court costs, and damages.

-If you feel you have been a victim of discrimination or unlawful employment practices, do not hesitate.
+If you feel you have been a victim of discrimination due to a disability or unlawful employment practices, do not hesitate to contact the Lake Charles disability discrimination lawyers today.
 Many companies have teams of lawyers looking out for their interests, you need the experienced and dedicated team of paralegals, attorneys, and investigators, to assist you here at Sudduth & Associates.
 Remember that the sooner you get a lawyer involved on your behalf the better your chances of a positive outcome.
-Contact us today!
-337-480-0101.
+Contact us online or at 1-833-SUDDUTH today!